Talking About HD with Family and Friends

 HDYO’s tips for talking about HD with family and friends

-Here are some of our top tips for talking to family and friends about HD.
-Remember that each person has a different situation, so these are some general tips that hopefully will be helpful for you in your situation.
+Here are some of our general tips for talking to family and friends about HD.

-• You are in control – with friends and family, you decide who you are going to talk to, you have that control over the situation, you can select who you want to talk to about HD.
-You don’t have to tell everybody, remember!
-Just those you want to tell - those you trust and are comfortable with telling them about HD.
+- You are in control With friends and family, you can decide who you are going to speak with about HD.
+You don’t have to tell everybody, just those that you trust.

-• Think about what could happen – before you tell someone about HD in your life, think about how that person may react, will they listen to you, will they understand and can you trust them?
-If you know this person well you may have a good idea of how that person will react when you tell them about HD.
-If you’re not sure how someone will react or if they will be supportive, perhaps you could think if there is anyone else you could talk to first that may be more supportive?
+- Think about what could happen Before you tell someone about HD in your life, think about how that person may react.
+Will they listen to you, will they understand, and can you trust them?
+If you’re not sure how someone will react, you may consider first discussing HD with someone who you know will be supportive.

-• Know your stuff – Do you know enough about HD to explain what it is to someone if they are not aware of it?
-Most friends won’t have any idea what HD is so you will have to explain HD simply to them.
-The better the friends understand HD the more they will be able to understand how HD impacts on your life and can be more supportive for you.
-Don’t worry, HDYO has some great educational materials to help explain HD (including this what is HD? brochure you can order for free).
+- Know your stuff Be prepared to answer questions about HD.
+If your friends are unfamiliar with HD, sharing information will allow them to better understand HD’s impact on your life and ways they can support you.
+HDYO has some great educational materials to help explain HD (including this what is HD? brochure you can order for free). what is HD? brochure you can order for free).
 It’s easy to read, bright and should help your friends get a basic understanding of HD quickly!

 Young people from other families affected by Huntington’s disease

-It may be that you don’t want to talk about Huntington’s disease with any of your friends or family, if that’s the case then that’s perfectly ok.
-But having people to talk to about Huntington’s disease and how it affects you can be very comforting, and you may find it rewarding to talk to other young people who come from families affected by Huntington’s disease.
-These are young people who are going through similar experiences and might be worried about the same issues as you.
-It can often be a relief to talk to people who completely understand, without you having to explain anything about the disease.
+It may be that you don’t want to talk about HD with any of your friends or family.
+If that’s the case then it’s perfectly ok.
+However, having people to talk to about HD and how it affects you can be very comforting, so you may find it helpful to talk to other young people who come from families affected by HD.
+These young people may share similar experiences and worries with you.
+It can often be a relief to talk to people who can understand what you are going through, without having to explain anything about the disease.

 ‘I don’t talk to my friends about Huntington’s disease because I just can’t bring myself to do it.
 But being able to talk with others a similar age to me who are going through the same thing is a big help to me.’
 Michael